bernardoffer/bernardoffer/README.md

-## 👾 Sobre Mim
+## 👾 About Me
-Meu nome é Bernardo Ferreira Ribeiro e atualmente estou em minha jornada em busca de uma empresa para me estabilizar e crescer.
-Tenho bons projetos e tanto áreas no front-end como no back-end me agradariam.
-Eu particularmente amo Front, porem tenho projetos que exigem mais de back, portanto seria maravilhoso poder aprender mais sobre Back.

-Atualmente estudo na PUCPR cursando ADS, estou cusando inglês na influx, e tenho uma loja virtual de Design Gráfico onde faço freelances, e tenho parcerias com fotografos.
+I currently work with SAP, my specialty is with Spartacus/Angular, but I've already done some back-end tasks.
+My knowledge in Java Script and CSS are advanced too.
+I like to learn, I don't have a favorite language because for me they are just tools to solve problems.
+What I really enjoy is the journey from investigation to fixing a bug on the backend or seeing the visual results of my work on the frontend.
+I also have a virtual design store where I do free-lance

-### 🎯 Areas de Interesse
+### 🎯 Areas of interest
-- Estágio programador Front-end
+- Front-end programmer Junior
-- Estágio programador Back-end
+- Back-end programmer Junior
 - Web Design - UX & UI

-### ✍️ Estudando Recentemente
+### ✍️ Studying Recently
-  -  Java && PHP && AWS e React;
+  - Java && Spring Boot && AWS and React;